KaranbirSingh7/powerful-command-line-apps-in-go/README.md

 - Don't use `ioutil` because its depreciated.
 Use `io` or `os` pkg.
 - `testdata` directory is ignored when compiling go code.
 - use packaged `go tool pprof` for profiling go apps and `go tool trace` for tracing.
+- `syscall` is low level library for interacting with outside processes, `os/exec` is high level.